Central Minnesota District Tournament

 Claws out, however you wish to debate.

 I have a soft spot for local lay debate.
 I come from lay debate and I will defend lay debate until the day that I die.
-Only in this instance am I sympathetic to AFFs that indict the practice of conditionality, although my threshold for voting AFF versus a 1NC with 1 CP versus 2 is incredibly high.
-For Minnesota debaters: DCH has been one of the largest influences on the way that I think about debate.
+Only in this instance am I sympathetic to AFFs that indict the practice of conditionality, although my threshold for voting AFF versus a 1NC with 1 CP versus 2 is quite high.
 Take that as you will.
 Show me your flows and I'll give you +.1 speaks (if they're good flows).

 ---